Bachelor of Criminology and Criminal Justice

 - Completion of eight subjects from the Criminal Justice Major

-- At least four subjects in the degree must be at third year level
+- At least six subjects in the degree must be at third-year level

 - Completion of three elective subjects